Ascension (The X-Files): Plot

-Upon hearing the voicemail showing Dana Scully's (Gillian Anderson) kidnapping by Duane Barry, Fox Mulder (David Duchovny) heads to her apartment and surveys the crime scene.
-He meets with her mother, Margaret, who claims to have had a dream about Scully being taken away.
+Upon hearing Dana Scully's (Gillian Anderson) kidnapping by Duane Barry as she leaves a message on his answering machine, Fox Mulder (David Duchovny) heads to her apartment and surveys the crime scene.
+He meets with her mother, Margaret, who has had a dream about Scully being taken away.
 The next morning, Assistant Director Walter Skinner tells Mulder that he is "too close" to the case to be involved, and orders Alex Krycek (Nicholas Lea) to escort him home.
 Meanwhile, Barry speeds down the Blue Ridge Parkway when he is pulled over by a highway patrol officer.
 When Scully—locked in the trunk—tries to get the officer's attention, Barry kills him.
 Mulder reviews a video of the traffic stop, and sees that Scully is still alive.

 Mulder realizes that Barry is heading to a ski resort at Skyland Mountain, the location of his original abduction; he is attempting to follow through with his original plan of having the aliens abduct someone there in his place.
 Krycek informs the Smoking Man (William B. Davis) of these findings before departing with Mulder.
 When they arrive, Mulder boards the resort's aerial tramway in the hopes of reaching the mountain's peak before Barry.
 However, Krycek tries to delay Mulder by sabotaging the tramway's journey upward.
 Mulder manages to complete the journey and witnesses a strange light in the area.
 Upon finding Barry's car, Mulder sees no trace of Scully except her necklace.
 He then encounters a joyous Barry, who claims that she was taken by "them."